-Well, when you need a new pair of shoes, how do you choose the pair to wear?
+When you need a new pair of shoes, how do you choose which pair to wear?

 They say if the shoe fits wear it, but they also say that the shoes make the man and that these boots are made for walkin,’ so it seems like the right shoe really depends on your needs.

-If you need to squash a creepy bug in your office and wanted to buy some new shoes to do it, for some reason, then grabbing any pair in the store will meet your needs.
+If you need to squash a creepy bug in your office and want to buy some new shoes to do it, then grabbing any pair in the store will meet your needs.
 You could run in, grab the first pair within reach, and complete your time sensitive project with ease.

-The people you hire aren’t shoes, but every job has specific demands of the person who does it and the fit has to be right in many categories.
-Also like shoes, a bad fit with your job is going to rub the wrong, way every single day.
+The people you hire obviously aren’t shoes, but every job has specific demands of the person who does it, and the fit has to be right in many categories.
+Like shoes, a bad fit with your job is going to rub the wrong way every single day.

 Fit has little to do with on-the job competency, but it has everything to do with sustained on-the job performance and employee retention.
-It doesn’t matter how much you pay someone to do something or how well they can do it: if their job rubs them the wrong way, the only thing on their mind is finding a job that’s a better fit for them.
+It doesn’t matter how much you pay someone to do something and how well they can do it, if their job rubs them the wrong way, the only thing on their mind is finding a job that’s a better fit.